Focus your search and become clear about your expectations

 - Test the faucets and toilet.
 Is the water pressure okay?
 Does the water heat up quickly?
 Does the toilet flush correctly?

 - Trust your instinct!
 If you do not feel that the property is for you, don’t let yourself feel pressured by the landlord or agent.
-Keep looking until you find some place that meets your standards.

 Housing advert vocabulary